f-rams/Magnifier/README.md

 ## Description

 This tool validates queries on phone numbers, emails, VAT registration numbers (only for the EU), and companies' internet domains.
-It's supposed to work as a lightweight OSINT (open-source investigation) tool that will assess the data provided by the user and return public information regarding it.
+It's supposed to work as a lightweight OSINT (open-source investigation) tool that evaluates the data provided by the user and returns public information regarding it.

-The following but not limited information can be retrieved based on each asset:
+The following information can be retrieved based on each asset:

 - Phone number: phone validity, phone local and international location, carrier, type